crajjjj/ConditionalExpressionsExtended/README.md

 ## Installation

 - Override original mod (Conditional Expressions - Subtle Face Animations mod (v 1.2.0)) with this one
-- Mod requires a new save (without Conditional Expressions installed before)
+- Mod requires a new save (without Conditional Expressions installed before).
+(UPDATE:. you can update but be cautious - go inside and disable cold expressions before update)

 ### Advanced config (not recommended):